Capital One to combat fraud with disposable credit card numbers

-Capital One said having just one primary number can give thieves a single point of access for fraud.
+Capital One said having only one primary number can give thieves a single point of access for fraud.

 This new system also puts an end to the inconvenience of re-entering new card information to every online retailer used after a card is stolen.

-It also reduces the hassle of calling the bank to cancel an account – consumers can now just disable the card specific to that merchant.
+It also reduces the hassle of calling the bank to cancel an account — consumers can now simply disable the card specific to that merchant.

 And some consumers might feel more comfortable buying items from retailers they haven’t used before or otherwise might have avoided.